 This vulnerability is also known as Reverse Tabnabbing.
 There are also some examples and a detailed explanation with illustrations and further references which demonstrate the problem.

-If you want to test for this in pentests or bug bounties, you may have to disable some new security measures / settings in some modern browsers like Firefox.
+If you want to test for this in pentests or bug bounty programs, you may have to disable some new security measures / settings in some modern browsers like Firefox.

 // disable protection against tabnabbing in user.js user_pref('dom.targetBlankNoOpener.enabled', false); user_pref('privacy.firstparty.isolate.restrict_opener_access', false); user_pref('dom.noopener.newprocess.enabled', false); user_pref('browser.tabs.remote.useCrossOriginOpenerPolicy', false);